frankpablo/smith-site/docs/teaching/csc110/dataStorage.md

 A standard modern computer is based on an electronic switching model; the standard analogy is "a system of pipes and valves running water".

-The way a computer keeps data inside itself is by running a current or keeping an electromagnetic charge in a circuit component (you can think of it as running a water current trhough a pipeor as filling a small tank full of water).
+The way a computer keeps data inside itself is by running a current or keeping an electromagnetic charge in a circuit component (you can think of it as running a water current through a pipe or as filling a small tank full of water).

 Therefore, the smallest value one can save in a computer is if there is or there isn't a current or charge in a component